Butterflying a turkey is the fastest way to cook it to juicy perfection.

-While it’s perfect for Thanksgiving, this spatchcock turkey is quick and easy enough that it can be made any time of year.
-We serve this alongside Mashed Potatoes, stuffing and our favorite Bacon Green Bean Bundles.
+While it’s perfect as a Thanksgiving dinner or for the holidays, this spatchcocked turkey is easy enough that it can be made any time of year.

 What Is Spatchcock?

-Spatchcocking a bird is the process of removing the backbone and flattening it onto a baking tray.
+Spatchcocking a bird is the process of removing the backbone and flattening it onto a baking tray (or butterflying it).
 It may seem a bit intimidating but it’s really easy to do, saves a lot of cook time and helps everything cook evenly.